Cremation Services

 - Flexibility - services can occur at a timeline convenient for survivors

-- Personalization - cremated remains may be divided for burial, scattering, or for keepsake portions/jewelry
+- Personalization - cremated remains may be divided for burial, scattering, keepsake portions, or jewelry

 - Ease of transport - cremated remains are easy to transport in an increasingly transient world